 We relax a bit after a long drive the previous day and leave for a day tour to Landmannalaugar.
 The first stop will be photographing the middle earth waterfall with its Turkish blue water.
 We aim to hike to Brennisteinsalda or Sulfur mountain to be there at the right time in the afternoon for the perfect angle of the sun to photograph one of the most colourful canyons in Iceland.
 This hike is at a slow pace, approx. 3-4 hrs.
 Accommodation highland hotel.

 BEHIND HEKLA TOWARDS HRAFNTINNUSKER MOUNTAINS

 We head deep into the highlands and higher to the Hrafntinnusker area.
 We take the highest highland road in Iceland—around 1000 meter altitude in an impressive colourful, thermal area.
 We drive past Hekla Volcano ash and lava, volcanic sand fields where Ridley Scott shot his future film Prometheus in 2012.
 Unnamed waterfalls and colourful hills and mountains adorn the area.
-Accommodation Hrifunes guesthouse.
+Accommodation Hrifunes.

 ÖLDUFELLSLEIÐ HIGHLAND ROUTE AND THE HRIFUNES AREA.